Liqwid-Labs/agora/docs/meta/style-guide.md

 The following words should always be render capitalised:

 -   Agora
+-   Liqwid
+-   LiqwidX
 -   Plutus
 -   Plutarch

+## Upper-case terms

+The following terms should always be rendered in all capital letters:

--   Liqwid
+-   UTXO
--   LiqwidX
+-   EUTXO

 ## Lower-case words

-The following words should always be rendered lower-case:
+The following words should always be rendered lower-case (unless used at the beginning of a sentence):

 -   governance